ryantroll/Hirely-MVP/README.md

 Services:
 Users authenticatin and data saving is handled by below services
-1. UserService in www/app/core/services/service.user.js
+1. UserService in www/app/core/services/service.user.js this work as abstract auth service to isolate firebase authenticaion for easy migration
-2. AuthService in www/app/core/services/service.auth.js
+2. AuthService in www/app/core/services/service.auth.js used for dealing with user data saving and retriving for DB

 Events:
 1. "UserLoggedIn": broadcast by $rootScope to notify child scope about logged, this event will send a new user object as variable.